QuentinRa/blog.quentinra.dev/maths/optimization/uo/use-hessian.md

 [Go back](..)

-Now that you have the **gradient**, you need to test each values for your variables x,y,... where you have
+Now that you have the **gradient**, you need to test each value for your variables x,y,... where you have

 <p>
 \[ \nabla f(X) = \begin{pmatrix}0\\\vdots\\0\end{pmatrix} \]